UKCloud/documentation/articles/azure/azs-gs.md

 # [I have an existing Azure Active Directory Domain](#tab/tabid-1)

-If you have decided that UKCloud for Microsoft Azure is the right environment for you, please contact your CSM who will request the following information:
+If you've decided that UKCloud for Microsoft Azure is the right environment for you, contact your CSM with the following information:

-- Contact Email Address
-- Azure Active Directory Domain
-- Azure Active Directory Administrator Email Address

-For example:

-    Hi <CSM>

-    Here are the details for our new UKCloud for Microsoft Azure environment as requested:

-    Contact Email Address: onboardingukcloud3@ukcloud.com
+- Contact email address, for example, onboardingukcloud3@ukcloud.com
-    Azure Active Directory Domain: onboardingukcloud3csp.onmicrosoft.com
+- Azure Active Directory Domain, for example, onboardingukcloud3csp.onmicrosoft.com
-    AAD Administrator Email Address: admin@onboardingukcloud3csp.onmicrosoft.com
+- AAD administrator email address, for example, admin@onboardingukcloud3csp.onmicrosoft.com

-    Kind Regards,
-    John Doe
-    UKCloud

-Once this information has been provided, UKCloud will proceed to set-up your new UKCloud for Microsoft Azure environment.
+Once you've provided this information, UKCloud will set up your new UKCloud for Microsoft Azure environment.

-Shortly after submitting your details, you should receive an email asking for permission for UKCloud to be you Microsoft Cloud Solution Provider.
-An example of this email can be seen below:
+After submitting your details, you will receive an email asking for permission for UKCloud to be your Microsoft Cloud Solution Provider (see example below).

 ![Microsoft Azure CSP invitation email](images/azs-email-csp-invitation.png)

-Once you have received this, please click the "CSP Invitation URL" link and click to sign in:
+Once you have received this, click the **CSP Invitation URL** link and click to sign in:

 ![Microsoft Azure sign in page](images/azs-browser-csp-auth-signin.PNG)

 After signing in you will be greeted with the following page.
-Please tick the checkbox and click "Authorize CSP", then contact your CSM so UKCloud can complete your onboarding process.
+Tick the checkbox and click "Authorize CSP", then contact your CSM so UKCloud can complete your onboarding process.

 ![Microsoft Azure authorize CSP page](images/azs-browser-authorize-csp.PNG)